Dates and Location

 Second, there are ‘decency rules’ you’d hopefully follow anyways:

 For people-wearing-dresses-or-skirts: full coverage of ‘private areas’ is required.
 Bare minimum: it’s opaque, not skin colored, and covers as much as full-briefs and a normal bra.
 Can’t be just a literal bra or a literal two piece.
 If it is smooth/standard and it covers your knees, you’re probably fine, but your leg slits have to be just leg slits, not leg-and-hip-slits.
 If you’re unsure, go check the full breakdown to figure out if it’s going to work.

 Syllabus is enforced in all styles.
 Hooray for fair play!
 If you need a refresher, you can check out what is allowed or not in the rulebook.

 Re: American Syllabus.
-As in the past, the American syllabus remains fairly permissive.
-In future years, expect us to require the DVIDA syllabus as we try to standardize these categories for World Championships and potential inclusion at other major events (ex: The World Games).
+While the DVIDA syllabus remains fairly permissive, do keep within it.
+Standardization is important as WDSF prepares to hold World Championships in Smooth and for potential inclusion at other major events (ex: The World Games).

 The Team Match

 The team match goes back to its usual riotous format.
 There will be two team matches, an International Team Match and an American Team Match.
+The American Team Match will be held on Saturday Night, the International Team Match well be held on Sunday.
 There are several wrinkles which are unique to NCDC.
 These are here to achieve our goal of maximizing inclusion, providing parity, and testing each college’s ability to train the future generations of dancers.
 Please read the rules in full.

 - The American Team Match will be Foxtrot, Tango, Rumba, and Mambo.
 The International Team Match will be Waltz, Quickstep, Samba, and Jive.